What is a Consumer Proposal in Canada? (2022)

 One important part of the regulatory document is that all consumer proposals must cost the same amount.
 It does not matter which Trustee or company you work with; the cost will be the same.
 This is valuable information because it helps you to avoid LITs that are over-charging.
 It also means you won’t find a better deal or price by shopping around.

 That does not mean shopping around is pointless, we still compare Trustees online to find the best provider for you.
 Work with someone you are comfortable with.
-You can reach a consumer proposal expert at the top of this page.
+You can reach a consumer proposal expert now to get your finances back on track.

 Where do I file for a consumer proposal?